bluecats/bluecats-docs-edge/samples/node-red-measurements-over-udp.md

-# Send data over UDP
+# Send measurement data over UDP
 In this sample scenario, the edge relay sends measurement data over UDP to a node-red machine and visualise the data in a dashboard.

 ## Edge Relay Configuration